StudioEtrange/tango/doc/dns.md

 * Use these special values as domain :
     * `TANGO_DOMAIN=auto-nip` or `--domain=auto-nip` : you can access your services deployed by tango from internet.
-    * `TANGO_DOMAIN=auto-lan-nip` or `--domain=auto-lan-nip` : you can access your services deployed by tango only from local network.
+    * `TANGO_DOMAIN=auto-nip-lan` or `--domain=auto-nip-lan` : you can access your services deployed by tango only from local network.
 WARN this method may not work if your DNS server/forwarder configuration have DNS rebinding protection and resolving adress as local private ip address is blocked (https://en.wikipedia.org/wiki/DNS_rebinding)

-* NOTE : everywhere you see in tango doc and samples you can replace any `domain.org` value with `auto-nip` or `auto-lan-nip`
+* NOTE : everywhere you see in tango doc and samples you can replace any `domain.org` value with `auto-nip` or `auto-nip-lan`

 ### long explanation :